 - See the MassDEP Fluorescent & Mercury-Added Light Bulbs web page.

 - Take to a municipal recycling center, if fluorescent bulbs are accepted.
-A state contract for bulb collection is available for municipalities and public sector agencies, number FAC26.
-For a copy of the award notice, see: Comm-PASS - The Commonwealth's Procurement Access & Solicitation System (If you are not familiar with how the system works, see the Comm-PASS Resource Center.)
+A state contract for bulb collection is available for municipalities and public sector agencies.
+For a copy of the award notice, visit the COMMBUYS Electronic Procurement System and search for contract number FAC26.

 - Save for the next household hazardous waste collection in your community, if accepted in your program.